Do more than tell time with the best smartwatches for women

 - Battery saving modes limit functionality

-If you aren't worried about having the latest tech, you'll appreciate the value of the Fossil Gen 4 Venture.
-For all that it does, the price is unmatched.

-Best Timeless Design: Michael Kors Access Runway
+Best value: Michael Kors Access Runway

-Sometimes you're aiming for the best of both worlds: a solid activity tracker with tons of features in the form of a timeless smartwatch that will never go out of style.
+Sometimes you're aiming for the best of both worlds: a solid activity tracker with tons of features in the form of an affordable smartwatch.
 The Michael Kors Access Runway will check all of these boxes.
 You'll enjoy an estimated 24 hours of battery life, onboard GPS, activity and heart rate tracking, 3 ATM water resistance, Google Assistant, Google Play, and more.
 It comes in various colors, including gold, pink, black, silver, and rose gold.
-The beautiful design might make this watch seem like it's only about looks but that's not the case.
+The beautiful design might make this watch seem like it's only about looks, but that's not the case.

 The Access Runway allows you to set customized fitness goals, track calories burned, and map exercise routes.
 There's a wide selection of activities to choose from, like elliptical, aerobics, boxing, circuit training, and more.
+So if you're a fashion-forward individual who wants a fancy watch that can track your activity, this might be the one for you.

-The only real con is that iOS users will need to have the Wear OS app running in the background for the smartwatch to stay connected or you won't get notifications.
+The only real con is that iOS users will need to have the Wear OS app running in the background for the smartwatch to stay connected, or you won't receive notifications.
 When your phone is connected, you'll be able to accept or reject calls (there's no speaker, so be prepared to use headphones).
-Android Users can reply to texts but iOS users won't have that luxury.
+Android Users can reply to texts, but iOS users won't have that luxury.

 Pros: